Shalini-Ganeshan/SchemeBot/README.md

 SchemeBot-  An
-AI based Chatbot that can provide information about various government Schemes to the citizens and help them identify their eligibility criteria for different programs.
+AI based Chatbot that can provide relevant information about various government Schemes to the citizens and help them identify their eligibility criteria for different programs.

 # Getting Started with Create React App